creativenull/creativenull.dev/content/posts/15-wrapping-up-2025.md

 house, given how limited our funds were after the contractor used them up.

 It’s been one month since I fully moved in.
 My initial focus was getting the interior work done so the place would be livable.
-The plan is to shift attention to the exterior next—things like the property wall, landscaping, and gates.
+The plan is to shift attention to the exterior next-things like the property wall, landscaping, and gates.
 So far, I like the place and don’t have much to complain about.
 The workers did a good job getting the work done, although some work still remains and their motivation is low, which means persistent calling is needed to get them to come back and finish 😅.